SELF GUIDED AUDIO TOURS HAWAII

 15. South Lake Tahoe Summer Music Series (CA)

-At Lakewood Commons in South Lake Tahoe, there are free live concerts every Thursday, including art and food concessions on El Dorado beach, from late afternoon into the evening during the summer season.
+At Lakewood Commons in South Lake Tahoe, there are free live concerts every Thursday, including art and food concessions on El Dorado Beach, from late afternoon into the evening during the summer season.

 16. The Lake Tahoe Summer Concert Series in South Lake Tahoe (CA)

-For large-scale, stadium-style concerts in South Lake Tahoe, these shows take place at the Lake Tahoe Outdoor Arena at Harvey’s Lake Tahoe.
-See the hottest music acts under the stars.
-You’ll want to purchase tickets through Ticketmaster in advance if you know when you’ll be there.
+For large-scale, stadium-style concerts in South Lake Tahoe, shows take place at the Lake Tahoe Outdoor Arena at Harvey’s Lake Tahoe.

 17. Visit One – or All – of the Beaches in South Lake Tahoe (CA)